yhkq1/vbscript/README.md

 # Wi-Fi Password Extractor (VBScript)

-This VBScript retrieves the password for a specified Wi-Fi network on a Windows system and saves it to a Notepad file (`passwort.txt`).
+This VBScript retrieves the password for a specified Wi-Fi network on a Windows system and saves it to a Notepad file (`password.txt`).
 It uses the `netsh wlan show profiles` command to extract the password in plaintext.

 ## ⚠️ Disclaimer
 This script is for **educational purposes only**.
 Ensure you have proper authorization to retrieve Wi-Fi passwords before using this script.
 Unauthorized use may violate privacy and legal regulations.